The directions of conscience are infallible when they demand from us not that we affirm our animal personality, but sacrifice it.

 — Schopenhauer

 So many partitions lie between us and objects!
-Our mood, our health, all the tissues of our eye, the windows of our room, the fog, the smoke, the rain or the dust and even the light—and all this is forever changing.
+Our mood, our health, all the tissues of our eyes, the windows of our room, fog, smoke, rain or dust and even light—and all this is forever changing.
 Heraclitus said: “You cannot step into the same river twice”; but I would say: you cannot view the same landscape twice, because both the observer and that which is being observed are always and forever changing.

 Wisdom consists in obeying the universal illusion without being deceived by it.